How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 Retired and active-duty military personnel may purchase discount San Francisco Zoo tickets directly from the Zoo at resident rates.
 (Free entrance days for residents do not apply to military tickets.)

-6. Discounts for Guests with Disabilities
+6. Discounts for Guests With Disabilities

 Guests with disabilities pay the cheaper resident rate (but are not eligible for the free SF resident days).